jeffreysorgen/golf-club-sensors/activity.md

         ble_magnetic.writeValue(y);
         //delay(1000); // so we can read it
 ```

+_This is where the y is read and Ready/Resting is established._
+_These values for y need to get sent to BLE._
+_So how are they converted/kept and sent?_

 Then the same stuff from before.
 Including the one second pause that I mentioned.
 ```
         if ( y > -.85 ) {         // -1G is the threshold